criticalhop/downward/README.md

 A) ad-hoc algorithms that work on any given problem without prerequisites,
 B) algorithms based on learning a model for a specific domain.

+## RUNNING PARTIAL GROUNDING WITH OR WITHOUT A TRAINED MODEL
 For A) the following options are available:

 - Sorting of actions during grounding (priority functions):